Jatagan Mala: History

-The name of the neighborhood comes from two, originally Turkish words, jatagan (short sword or sabre, Turkish yatagan, dagger) and ma[ha]la (Turkish mahalle, neighborhood), meaning "sword neighborhood".
+The name of the neighborhood derives from two words in Turkish, jatagan (short sword or sabre, Turkish yatagan, dagger) and ma[ha]la (Turkish mahalle, neighborhood), meaning "sword neighborhood".

-After the World War I and Austro-Hungarian and German occupation, Belgrade was left demolished.
+Belgrade was left battered after the World War I and Austro-Hungarian and German occupation.
 There was a major lack of dwellings and large number of internal migrants from the rest of Serbia poured into the capital searching for jobs.
-Many squatted in abandoned and demolished objects.
-The settlement was established in the late 1919.
-A group of citizens who were expelled from their illegal dwellings literally overnight built the first shanty houses.
+Many squatted in abandoned and torn-down dwellings.
+The neighborhood was established in the late 1919.
+A group of citizens who had been expelled from their illegal residences built the first shanty houses.
 The area that they occupied was a municipal lot, but was not urbanized at all and was overgrown with weeds and shrubs.
 The settlement grew constantly and soon became notorious for the prostitution, gambling, robbing, brawls, etc., and even the police hesitated to enforce the law and order in Jatagan Mala.

 Jatagan Mala was a typical shanty town.
 The dwellings were all small, but built in various "styles" and from all sorts of materials.
 There were half-dugouts, shanties built of adobe or tin sheets, etc. Still, the streets developed in the settlement and there were grocery and craft shops.
 As a curiosity, Jatagan Mala had electricity, which was very expensive then.
 In time, some of the wealthier settlers built big palaces from proper, hard materials.
 By the late 1920s the settlement had 300 houses and over 1,000 people.
 At that time the first attempt at demolishing the settlement occurred, in the joint action of the police and firemen.